 The thing that really throws me through a loop regarding people who speak out against internal use is that they are in direct opposition of the several human studies in the scientific literature and completely disregard the Food and Drug Administration.
 Yes, you read that correctly!
 According to the FDA, essential oils are safe for human consumption.
 In fact, the FDA has clearly delineated which oils are safe and which are not.
-For the exhaustive FDA-approved list of Generally Recognized As Safe (GRAS) oils see below: (12)
+(12)

 Tips for Internal Use